 Help Care for Your Pet with the Ultimate Pet Fundraising Guide

-If you’re like the majority of people living in the US, you probably own a four-legged friend.
-According to the Insurance Information Institute, 68% of US households have a pet and are familiar with the sound of a thumping tail against the furniture or that gentle purring first thing in the morning.
-Your pet’s presence is truly woven into the fabric of your everyday life.
+If you’re looking for a pet fundraising guide to help your four-legged friend get back on their paws, look no further.
+According to the RSPCA’s Knowledge Base, 61% of Australian households have a pet, just like you, and are familiar with the sound of a thumping tail against the furniture or that gentle purring first thing in the morning (read: 4am).

 Crowdfunding for pet expenses can ease financial burdens and enable you to get your two- or four-legged friend the help they need, when they need it.
 Whether you own a cat, dog, guinea pig or tortoise – or any type of animal in between – this pet fundraising guide offers fundraising tips for animals that will double the donations for your pet fundraiser.

 Four ways pet fundraising can make a difference

 Maybe your dog was injured while out on a walk and now you need help with vet bills.
 Or perhaps you just need some cash to get your parrot sanctuary off the ground.
 Take a look at four ways that raising money on GoFundMe can help you and your pet.

 Australians spent over $12 billion on their pets in 2017, according to Animal Medicines Australia.
 This is not all that surprising given that emergency vet treatment can run into the thousands of dollars.
 In an ideal world, we’d have some money set aside for our animal and bird friends, but we’re often caught financially unawares in emergency situations.